Non-unitary Wightman CFTs and non-unitary vertex algebras: Invariant forms and unitary theories

 It was shown in \cite[Prop.
 5.3.6]{FHL93} that every nondegenerate invariant bilinear form on a vertex operator algebra is symmetric.
 Later it was observed in \cite[Prop.
 2.6]{Li94} that the proof does not use the hypothesis of nondegeneracy, and further examination of the proof in \cite{FHL93} shows that the proof also goes through for M\"obius vertex algebras as defined in this article (that is, allowing for infinite-dimensional $L_{0}$-weight spaces and only using M\"obius symmetry rather than Virasoro).
 In light of Theorem~\ref{thm: equivalence of bilinear forms}, we have the same result for Wightman CFTs.

 \begin{cor} Every invariant bilinear form on a Wightman CFT is symmetric. \end{cor}

-We now turn our attention to unitary theories, and more generally invariant sesquilinear forms (which we call involutive structures).
+We now turn our attention to theories equipped with invariant sesquilinear forms (which we call involutive structures), noting this includes unitary theories.
 In order to do this we will need to introduce antilinear homomorphisms of M\"obius vertex algebras and M\"obius-covariant Wightman CFTs.
 Let $\cV$ and $\tilde \cV$ be M\"obius vertex algebras, with vacuum vectors $\Omega$ and $\tilde \Omega$ and representations $L_n$ and $\tilde L_n$ of $\Lie(\Mob)_{\bbC}$, respectively.
 Then an antilinear map $g:\cV \to \tilde \cV$ is called a homomorphism if $g(\Omega) = \tilde \Omega$ and

 for all $v \in \cV$, $m \in \bbZ$ and $n=-1,0,1$.

 On the Wightman side, if $(\cF, \cD, U, \Omega)$ and $(\tilde \cF, \tilde \cD, \tilde U, \tilde \Omega)$ are M\"obius-covariant Wightman CFTs, an antilinear homomorphism $\cF \to \tilde \cF$ is an antilinear map $g:\cD \to \tilde \cD$ and a function $g_*:\cF \to \tilde \cF$ such that $g(\Omega) = \tilde \Omega$ and